Affiliate links on Android Authority may earn us a commission. Learn more.

 Setting up your Facebook profile

 Once the account is set up, it’s time to start dressing up your profile.
 If you click on the camera icon in the profile image area, you can upload your Facebook profile picture.
 You can also upload a cover image to go above it.
-This will go a long way towards people accepting your friend requests.
+Adding your own visuals will help others recognize and find you — after all, there are likely other accounts with the same name as you.
+To distinguish yourself, adding photos will help greatly.

 Now click Edit profile and enter as many details as you feel comfortable revealing.
 You can choose the privacy levels for each piece of information by clicking the globe icon next to it.
 However, remember that Facebook can still see private information!
 Only people outside Facebook can’t see private information.